TrueCP6/streetview-journey/README.md

 - `Smart.ScreenshotSequence` Downloads a sequence of screenshots to a folder from an input file.
 You display scaling % must be taken into account for resolution.
 - `Smart.PanoramaSequence` Downloads a sequence of panoramas to a folder from an input file.
 Panoramas have an aspect ratio of 2:1.
 - `Smart.ImageSequence` Downloads a sequence of streetview images to a folder from the static streetview api.
+- `Get.PanoIDs` Gets an array of panorama IDs from a location data array.
+- `Get.GooglePanoIDs` Gets an array of panorama IDs uploaded by Google from a location data array.